zheka2304/raytracing-voxel-engine/README.md

 # Lighting

-Lighting supports soft shadows and, colored light from multiple light sources, using only one random ray casted each frame per pixel.
+Lighting supports soft shadows and colored light from multiple light sources, using only one random ray casted each frame per pixel.
 Optimizing lighting is one of the main goals of this project.
 In a nutshell, this is achieved by tracking movement of pixels on screen and accumulating light value each frame, then applying additional filtering to the result.
+Pixel tracking done by creating spatial buffer, that stores all pixel positions in world space.

 # Screenshots